okq91/TagsLayout/README.md

         android:gravity="left" />
 ```

-In your class you can create your tages as you need
+In your class you can create your tags as you need

         TagsLayout tagsLayout = findViewById(R.id.tagsLayout);
         List<TagItem> tagItems = new ArrayList<>();